aestears/website/content_old/resources_old/UWyoRLadiesWorkshops/index.md

 excerpt:
 author: Alice Stears
 show_post_thumbnail: true
+thumbnail_left: true # for list-sidebar only
 show_author_byline: false
 show_post_date: false

+sidebar:
+  title: Resources
+  description: |
+      Here are links to various resources, talks, and other useful information
+  author: "Alice Stears"
 ---

- Here are some information and materials for short workshops with the University of Wyoming Chapter of R Ladies
+ Here is some information and materials for short workshops with the University of Wyoming Chapter of R Ladies